tronprotocol/documentation/English_Documentation/TRON_Protocol/Procedures_of_transaction_signature_generation.md

-# I.	Signing Steps
+# I.a	Signing Steps for GRPC
 1. Convert the transaction’s raw data to byte[].
 2. Hash the raw data using sha256.
+This gives you the Transaction ID.
-3. Sign the results of sha256 with the private key in correspondence with the address of each contract (1 contract and 1 private key for now).
+3. Sign the results of sha256 with the private key.
+4. Add the signed result to transaction.

+# I.b	Signing Steps
+1. Use the transaction ID included in the return data of an http request.
+3. Sign the transaction ID with the private key.
 4. Add the signed result to transaction.

 # II.
 Signature algorithm
 1. ECDSA algorithm, SECP256K.